Nador: Tourism

-During the summer months, Nador is visited by hundreds of thousands of Moroccan migrants living in Europe, who are originally from the province or from the city of Nador itself.
+During the summer months, Nador is visited by tens of thousands of Moroccan migrants living in Europe, who are originally from the province or from the city of Nador itself.
 These summer visitors contribute strongly to the development of the city.

 Until early 2008 the city end of the boulevard was formed by the Rif Hotel, but in the spring of 2008 the existing hotel was demolished and the road alongside the boulevard opened and extended.
 This new road by-passes the city centre and runs directly towards the main roundabout at the entrance of Nador via the road to Tawima.
 The remaining grounds where the hotel and its facilities were located are being redeveloped into a new hotel complex: after some delay the new development is being built under supervision of Khalid El Adouli.
 The new Rif complex is being built on the grounds of the former hotel minus the strip of land directly on the coast, as this is now a road and a public boulevard on reclaimed land.

 The new hotel will target the high-end tourism market and also cater for business users with congress-facilities.
 Once re-opened it will offer a discothèque (serving alcoholic beverages) and meeting or party rooms.
 The hotel itself will offer 110 four-star rooms, including ten suites and also 76 apartment rooms.
 The budget for the redevelopment of the hotel is 356 million dirham and the total usable floorspace will be 30,000 m2.

 Just outside Nador a new ecological resort, Abdouna Trifa, is being developed, including holiday homes, a golf course and a marina.
 The total size of the new resort consists of 720,000 m2 built area on a terrain of 480 ha.
 This ten-year development plan was started in 2008 by Mohammed VI, the king of Morocco.
 Both this project as well as the new RIF Hotel are being developed by Compagnie Générale Immobiliere (CGI), part of the CDG Group.
 When completed, the resort will consist of approx. 1700 "villas", 1300 apartments, a four-star and a five-star hotel.
 The development also includes a 27-hole golf-track and several other tourist facilities.